• Home

 What are Almond Trees?

 An almond tree (Prunus dulcis) is a deciduous tree that belongs to the Rosaceae family.
-It is closely related to peach and apricot trees and is native to the Middle East.
+It is closely related to peach and is native to the Middle East.
 Almond trees, as you may have guessed, produce almonds, which are one of the most commonly eaten nuts in the world, and can grow up to 10 metres in height with an elegantly spreading canopy.

 Nearly all almond trees sold for garden cultivation will be grown on a grafted rootstock, allowing for a wider range of species to be grown at home, using strong root stock which will limit their size as well and is usually on a hardier root with better disease resistance.